kagade0211/petID/README.md

-# This is a template for creating your own VC Gated Dapp
+# Website for pet owners - with universal petID

-This template spins up a dapp that is
+This will spins up a dapp that is

 -   ✅ Built with the popular [React JS](https://react.dev/) library
 -   ✅ VC Gated with a [Polygon ID KYCAgeCredential](https://oceans404.notion.site/How-to-get-a-KYCAgeCredential-Verifiable-Credential-f3d34e7c98ec4147b6b2fae79066c4f6?pvs=4)